 Proposals.
 Proposals may be made for all or any part of the Notes.
 No proposal for less than the minimum denomination or for less than par and accrued interest will be entertained.
-Each proposal must state one rate of interest in a multiple of one-hundredth (1/100) of one-percent (1%) per annum for each part of the Notes bid for in the proposal.
+Each proposal must state one rate of interest in a multiple of one-hundredth (1/100) of one-percent (1%) per annum for each part of the Notes bid for in the proposal, and may, at the option of the bidder, include a premium.
 For the purpose of the bidding process, the time as maintained on PARITY® shall constitute the official time.
 For information purposes only, bidders are requested to state in their bids the net interest rate to the Town, as described under "Basis of Award" below, represented by the rate or rates of interest and the bid price specified in their respective bids.

 Telephone Proposals Bidding Procedure.
-Telephone bids for the purchase of the Notes will be received on behalf of the Town by telephone call to a representative of Phoenix Advisors, LLC, 53 River Street, Suite 1, Milford, Connecticut at (203)-283-1110.
+Telephone bids for the purchase of the Notes will be received on behalf of the Town by a representative of Phoenix Advisors, LLC, the Town's municipal advisor (the "Municipal Advisor"), at (203) 283-1110 only until 11:00 A.M. on Wednesday, October 3, 2018.